VUEngine/VUEngine-Core/doc/pages/error-diagnosis.md

 MemoryPool's size
 -----------------

-Another source of strange behavior and crashes occurs when the stack is overflowed.
+Another source of strange behavior and crashes occurs when the stack is overflown.
 Try to reduce the memory pool's size by a few KB in order to dismiss this stack's overflow as the source of the issue.

 Cast everything